mategyerek/Capstone-RAG-project/README.md

 ### Setting up the environment
 Clone this repository (please make sure to not commit anything, as you can only have read-write access).

 Make sure to use python 3.12.
 Run `pip install -r requirements.txt --extra-index-url https://abetlen.github.io/llama-cpp-python/whl/cpu --only-binary=llama-cpp-python` to install all the required modules.
 If there is no pre-built llama-cpp-python wheel compatible with your hardware this will fail.
-In this case resort to the [llama-cpp-python documentation](https://github.com/abetlen/llama-cpp-python/tree/main?tab=readme-ov-file#installation-configuration) for installing llama-cpp-python.
-Install the rest of the packages from the requirements.
+In this case resort to the [llama-cpp-python documentation](https://github.com/abetlen/llama-cpp-python/tree/main?tab=readme-ov-file#installation-configuration) for installing llama-cpp-python and install the rest of the packages from the requirements.

 Download the data from https://huggingface.co/datasets/vidore/syntheticDocQA_energy_test_ocr_chunk/tree/main.
 Place the contents (`test-00000-of-00002.parquet` and `test-00000-of-00002.parquet`) into `Capstone-RAG-project/data`.